Artemus-Mod/issue-tracker/README.md

 ## Reporting a bug
 Make sure to leave the steps on how to reproduce the bug, otherwise the issue would be instantly closed due to the team not being able to reproduce the issue.

 If possible, make sure to include screenshots.

 ### Operating Systems
 Your bug issue must contain a valid operating system (ex.: Windows), and a version (ex.: 10/11).
-No operating system will equal to longer response, because the team will try it in Linux (Debian), and Windows (7-11).

 ## Feature requests
 Make sure to contain the feature itself, a screenshot (if possible) and an example on how will the feature work.

 If it's an Lua function, make sure to provide the example syntax of it, example:
 ```lua
 local ent = GetPointedEntity()